rraheja/dotfiles/README.md

 Installation
 ------------
-To install on a new machine, clone the repository under '~/Projects/dotfiles' (or any other location):
+To install on a new machine, clone the repository under `~/Projects/dotfiles` (or any other location):

 ```bash
 cd ~/Projects && git clone https://github.com/rraheja/dotfiles.git && cd dotfiles && source ./setup.sh
 ````

-If 'git' is not available (fresh install), use 'wget' to retrieve the repository:
+If `git` is not available (fresh install), use `wget` to retrieve the repository:

 ````bash
 mkdir -p ~/Projects/dotfiles